ashupats2005/student_agent/README.md

 - Python 3.8 or higher
 - Docker installed (for local container builds)
 - A Railway account
+- HashiCorp Consul:** Used for service discovery and configuration (optional but recommended for production environments)
+-
+### Installing Consul
+1. Download the latest Consul binary from the [official releases](https://releases.hashicorp.com/consul/).
+2. Unzip and move the binary to your system path (e.g., `/usr/local/bin`).
+3. Create a system user for Consul for security:

 ### Local Development

 - git clone https://github.com/ashupats2005/student_agent.git